Image from 1917 Suffolk Chronicle & Mercury newspaper

 - Reading the Particulars of Corpl.
 Lewis’s brave deed.

 - General Coventry Williams, C.B., pinning on the medal.

 An interesting function took place last week at the Artillery Barracks, Ipswich, when Corporal A.T.
 Lewis, of the Rifle Brigade, was presented with the Distinguished Conduct Medal.
 Corpl.
 Lewis was born at Leeds, but came to live at Ipswich with his parents some fifteen years ago, his home being at the St. Edmund’s Head Inn, on the Mount.
 After serving his time with the colours he worked at the Orwell Works, the Waterside Works, and Greyfriars Works, after which he entered the Post Office at Leigh-on-Sea as a postman, where he was engaged when called up at the outbreak of the war.
 Corpl.
 Lewis has seen active service right from the beginning, having been at Mons, on the Marne, and many other important engagements, until November, 1915, when he was drafted to Salonika.
 He is now at home for his first leave.

 The deed which gained Corpl.
 Lewis his decoration is thus described in the Rifle Brigade orders:- “For conspicuous gallantry and devotion to duty during operations south of Pilkem on July 6th, 1915.
 With a party of bomb-throwers he remained on the extreme left defending the position against repeated bombing attacks by the enemy.
 He remained in this position twenty-four hours after his company had been relieved, and until he was the only survivor of the party.
 On the afternoon of July 7th he and a non-commissioned officer were buried by a shell and the latter wounded, but Corpl.
 Lewis remained firmly at his post.”

-Thomas is also remembered on St. Mary Le Elms Church Memorial Ipswich.
+Thomas is also remembered on the war memorial at St. Mary Le Elms Church, Ipswich.